Rest Areas for your Road Trip to Sea Ranch

 10400 Coast Route 1 Jenner, CA 95450.
 (707) 865-2377

-This has had a spotty record for being open especially when you’re in real need for a stop.
+This has had a spotty record for being open especially when you’re in real need of a stop.
 While it may be open for the summer crowds it is frequently closed during the winter months.

 River’s End